Lead paragraph: Types of leads

 Leads vary enormously in length, intent, and content depending on the genre of the piece.

 Other introductions

 In journalism, there is the concept of an introductory or summary line or brief paragraph, located immediately above or below the headline, and typographically distinct from the body of the article.
-This can be referred to with a variety of terms, including: the standfirst (UK), kicker (US), bank head(line), deck, dek, or subhead (US).
+This can be referred to by a variety of terms, including: the standfirst (UK), kicker (US), bank head(line), deck, dek, or subhead (US).
 A foreword is a piece of writing sometimes placed at the beginning of a book or other piece of literature, written by someone other than the author to honour or bring credibility to the work, unlike the preface, written by the author, which includes the purpose and scope of the work.

 Spelling

 The term is sometimes spelled "lede".
 The Oxford English Dictionary suggests this arose as an intentional misspelling of "lead", "in order to distinguish the word's use in instructions to printers from printable text", similarly to "hed" for "head(line)" and "dek" for "deck".
 Some sources suggest the altered spelling was intended to distinguish from the use of "lead" metal strips of various thickness used to separate lines of type in 20th century typesetting.
 However, the spelling "lede" first appears in journalism manuals only in the 1980s, well after lead typesetting's heyday.
 The earliest appearance of "lede" cited by the OED is 1951.
 According to Grammarist, "lede" is "mainly journalism jargon".